-So I have recently read the article above on The Guardian’s website, a site I visit a few times a day for football news, and overall its a well put together article but I feel its lacking the meat of the matter which, to me, is asking one question, Why?
+So I have recently read the article above on The Guardian’s website and overall it is a well put together article but I feel its lacking the meat of the matter which, to me, is asking one question, Why?
 Why is there a rise of the far right amongst youth?
 Why does this correlate with what is happening on the terraces?

-Well folks, I may not be able to answer this exactly but the fact is its happened before.
+Well folks, I may not be able to answer this exactly but the fact is it has happened before.
 The seventies and eighties in England saw a spike in football violence.
-It was quite often tied in the media to the English movement, the National Front… etc. During this time we were also seeing a push from the Thatcher led government for England to shake off the shackles of old industry and hold up in the cell of emerging industry.
-Plants, factories and mines were closing and more and more people were on the dole to make sure ends meet.
+It was quite often tied, in the media ,to the English movement, the National Front… etc. During this time we were also seeing a push from the Thatcher led government for England to shake off the shackles of old industry and hold up in the cell of emerging industry.
+Plants, factories, and mines were closing and more and more people were on the dole to make sure ends meet.

-So theres a little background, the world is changing and youth unemployment is increasing like never before.
+So there is a little background, the world is changing and youth unemployment is increasing like never before.
 According to Richard Layner, in his article “Youth Unemployment in Britain and the United States”, youth unemployment went from 3.6% to 7.4% from 1974 to 75 and then went on to increase by 1.7% the following year.
-So picture it, you are young, you and most of your friends either were let go or cannot find work and everyone is blaming the government, you are pissed off and the only thing you find affordable anymore is cheap ale and football.
+So picture it, you are young, you and most of your friends were either let go or cannot find work and everyone is blaming the government.
+You are now pissed off and the only thing you find affordable anymore is cheap ale and football.
 Let’s not forget that in 1975 a little known band called the Sex Pistols were about to rock the music scene to it’s core and also egg on the frustration against the government.